How to Manage Supply Pressure Effect (SPE) in Pressure-Reducing Regulators Used in Industrial Gas Systems

 Single-Stage vs. Two-Stage Regulation

-For lower-flow applications, like analytical instrumentation systems, an alternative method of minimizing supply pressure effect is to use two-stage pressure reduction.
+Two-stage pressure reduction is a good solution for minimizing supply pressure effect in practically any application.
 This method involves installing two single-stage regulators in a series or combining the regulators into one assembly.
-Each regulator controls the inlet pressure variation to a certain degree but together, the two regulators keep the outlet pressure very close to the original set point.
+A dual-stage regulator—such as a Swagelok® KCY series regulator that conducts two-stage pressure reduction in one body—is a strong option for lower-flow applications such as analytical instrumentation systems.
+Each regulator controls the inlet pressure variation to a certain degree, but together, the two regulators keep the outlet pressure very close to the original set point.

 To calculate the variability of outlet pressure for a two-stage regulator setup, the inlet pressure difference is multiplied by the SPE of each regulator.
 This is illustrated in the following equation:

 Keep in mind that SPE is an inverse relationship between inlet and outlet pressure variables.
 The first-stage regulator will encounter an increase in outlet pressure as the gas cylinder empties and inlet pressure decreases.
-This increase will be fed into the second-stage and result in a succeeding decrease on the outlet side of the second-stage regulator.
-Because the first-stage regulator experiences the large inlet change and outputs a smaller outlet change, the second-stage regulator reacts only to the small inlet change from the first-stage and shows minimal pressure decrease on the outlet side.
+This increase will be fed into the second stage and result in a succeeding decrease on the outlet side of the second-stage regulator.
+Because the first-stage regulator experiences the large inlet change and outputs a smaller outlet change, the second-stage regulator reacts only to the small inlet change from the first stage and shows minimal pressure decrease on the outlet side.
+As soon as the inlet pressure drops below the set pressure of the first stage regulator, the setup will act as a one-stage regulator system.

 To demonstrate supply pressure effect, the below example uses a KCY model pressure-reducing regulator.
 The gas cylinder empties from 2500 psig (172 bar) to 500 psig (34 bar).
 Assume that each regulator has a 1% SPE.
 With a 2000 psig (137 bar) inlet pressure drop, the first-stage regulator will experience a 20 psig (1.3 bar) increase in outlet pressure.
 As a result of that increase, the second-stage regulator will only experience a 0.20 psig (0.01 bar) decrease in outlet pressure.
 Notice how the effect on the outlet pressure is dramatically lessened from the previous regulator arrangements.